cpmontagna/pyFlushing/flushingColumn/stromboliHighCO2/README.md

 noted.
 Dissolved quantities are with respect to total melt phase, while exsolved quantities are with respect to total fluid phase (water and CO<sub>2</sub>).
+Running `solwcad` on the outputs above will provide densities and viscosities, contained in folder [solwcad](solwcad).

 ## Credits
 Chiara P Montagna, INGV Pisa